Christian Pentzold

 Event date: 24 May 2018, 9:00 AM to 5:00 PM, Prague, Czech Republic; Venue: Main Conference Hotel.
 Organizers: Christian Pentzold (University of Bremen), Kenzie Burchell (University of Toronto), Olivier Driessens (University of Cambridge), Alice Mattoni (Scuola Normale Superiore), John Postill (RMIT University), Cara Wallis (Texas A&M University)

-In this project, we want to study how journalism uses digital data and algorithmic analyses to anticipate, draft, and evaluate future scenarios and developments.
-With that, we take a novel view on understanding the complex temporal orientations in journalistic practice and its products that sheds light on the largely unrecognized though essential aspect of modern time and its interrelation with modes of witnessing and knowing
+In this project, we wanted to study how journalism uses digital data and algorithmic analyses to anticipate, draft, and evaluate future scenarios and developments.
+With that, we took a novel view on understanding the complex temporal orientations in journalistic practice and its products that sheds light on the largely unrecognized though essential aspect of modern time and its interrelation with modes of witnessing and knowing.
+Our project conceptualized and examined the prospective and projective dimension of journalism.
+It concentrated on data journalism as a recent field of communicative innovation that supports various types of engagement with the future.

 The project was funded by a grant from the Federal Ministry of Education and Research (BMBF).
 A German report about the project can be accessed from the website.